Christovis/Christovis.github.io/_essays/2020-10-13-blog-simulated_society.md

 spaces, first motivated by governance and now increasingly by capitalism.
-Accordingly, a plethora of mathematical procedures have been codified into algorithms to make use of the data to, for instance visualise trends, find correlations, augment reality.
-In the pursuit of squeezing ever more insight out of data, different algorithms can be composed in various ways to achieve a certain goals.
+Accordingly, a plethora of mathematical procedures have been codified into algorithms to make use of the data to, for instance visualise trends, find correlations, and augment reality.
+In the pursuit of squeezing ever more insight out of data, different algorithms can be composed in various ways to achieve certain goals.

 One broad class of algorithms, that have gained popularity in the last decade,